vivian-rogers/mumax3-tacc-install/README.md

     3. To install, one should type (exactly) `. ./install.sh`
     4. There should be little else that needs to be done.
 This will download and extract a precompiled binary, and set up the environment to run the scripts.
     5. This will also add the necessary paths to your .bashrc file automatically.
+    6. EDIT THE EMAIL in the .sl script if you care to recieve notifications about your simulation.
+For example, I would set mine to =vivian.rogers@utexas.edu

 **RUNNING SIMULATIONS**